s-amberg/cpla/week09/README.md

 ```

 * It is necessary to use atomics to make the implementation work in C++.
 Create a type PetersonMutexAtomics that works correctly.
-* You might need to set the build option in Cevelop to Release in order to enable optimizations.
+* You might need to set the build type to Release in order to enable optimizations (should be the default in the exercise templates).
 Otherwise, potentially incorrect implementations might not fail.